Charles Messier's 46 Comets

 16. C/1774 Montaigne (C/1774 P1, 1774).

 The 63rd comet with a calculated orbit.
 Messier's observations published in Mem.
 Acad., 1775, pp. 445-476 + Pl.
 XI [Bibcode: 1778MmARS1775..445M].
 This memoir also contains discovery announce of open cluster M52).
+On p.
+455, Messier reports that he could not find Flamsteed's star 3 Cas, now dealt as a candidate for the Cas A supernova - if true, SN 1680.
 The map indicates the position of M52; the comet came very close to the cluster on September 7 (when Messier discovered it) and September 8.
 It also includes "the back of the Reindeer" (a now obsolete constellation) and the position of Tycho's supernova of 1752.
 Messier's map of comet 1774 Montaigne.
 Felice Stoppa's account of this memoir and map.
 Ref: Cometography Vol. 1, pp. 461-463.

 17. C/1779 Bode (C/1779 A1, 1779).